get-convex/fullstack-bench/tasks/002-files_app/TASK.md

 # Task

 The app currently only uses in-memory state management, and we'd like to fill out the backend for this app using Convex.
-Read the guidelines for writing apps on Convex in @guidelines.
+Read the guidelines for writing apps on Convex in the cursor rules.

 Please...

 1. Set up the tables for storing the app's data model.
+Do NOT modify the built in authentication tables.
 2. Write queries and mutations for reading and writing the appropriate data.
 3. Wire in these endpoints into the app's UI.

+final notes-------------------------------------------------------------------------

+You MUST implement all authorization rules, and it is UNACCEPTABLE for users to be able to read or write state that they don't have access to.